Path to War: Plot

 After each escalation, General Wheeler and General William Westmoreland (Tom Skerritt) state that victory is close and with additional troops it can be achieved.
 Westmoreland submits a plan which calls for big increase in troops and the start of bombing of North Vietnam.
 Johnson has a meeting where Clifford argues against escalation stating that Johnson has been elected by a huge majority and withdrawing now cannot hurt him.
 McNamara argues that if the USA pulls out now, the country's prestige with our Allies will suffer.
 He is still confident that the increase of troops and the start of bombing will lead to a negotiated peace.
 Johnson is convinced and approves the escalation and the start of bombing.

 McNamara has his confidence shaken when he watches a man, Norman Morrison, pour gasoline on himself and set himself on fire.
-Previously he thought the North Vietnamese would act in a logical way and realize that peace is the better alternative, now he understands some people won't consider logic.
+Previously he thought the North Vietnamese would realize that peace is the better alternative, now he understands that will not apply in this situation.
 With the bombing campaign underway, McNamara tells Johnson that he can no longer hide the cost of the war in the budget.
 Johnson eventually gives his approval but insists that as much as possible should still be hidden.
 Johnson and his advisors get a CIA briefing on the impact of the bombing has had on North Vietnam.
 The CIA briefer (J.K.
 Simmons) reports that the bombing has had little impact.
 If a bridge is bombed they can have it rebuilt in less than a day.
 He explains the North Vietnamese teenagers have grown up with war.
 He tells that teenagers on a first date might fill in a bomb crater.
 General Weaver insists that the problem has been the bombing needs to be expanded to include Hanoi and Haiphong.
 This would mean a higher chance of civilian casualties.
 Johnson is surprised when McNamara isn't sure the expansion is a good idea but that Clifford states the President made the decision to have a policy of expansion six months ago.
 Johnson orders the expansion.